By James Jordan, Alliance for Global Justice National Co-Coordinator

 The experience of Mogollón and other delegates in the prison, along with the testimonies of inmates, confirmed some of the worst concerns about human rights abuses and the jail’s terrible conditions, despite the “clean up” effort.
 There were also instances that seemed directed at intimidating prisoners in their testimonies.
 For instance, Mogollón reported that, “The internal committee that organized the testimonies had to ask three or four times for the guards to leave.
 These guards were the same ones who had attacked the prisoners just the other night…There were INPEC officials in and out of uniform who showed up about half way through the panels.
 They were filming in the hallways of the patios when we’d go in.”

 When asked specifically about the assault of June 11th and 12th, Mogollón reported that “The GRI took these little nasty mats they had, about two inches thick, and put them on the floors.
-When they would start to throw down prisoners from their harnesses and hammocks, they would hope they hit the mats.
+When they would start to cut down prisoners from their harnesses and hammocks, they would hope they hit the mats.
 Some did, some didn’t.
 One prisoner after another reported they counted as many as 50 to 60 times that projectiles were fired.”

 “Prisoner Wilson Rodriguez said that he had been thrown from the fourth floor.
 He was one of five prisoners carried unconscious from the prison and hospitalized.
 He was later locked away and given access to water only five minutes each day.
 Osvaldo Guzman Toro, had been thrown three floors.
 Rodriguez added, ‘They put out these little mattresses, pretending to use them for safety, but some of the people were being thrown or cut down from the fifth floor.’”